mraddtab/mraddtab/README.md

 - 👋 Hi, I’m Ron
 - 👀 I’m interested in building practical applications, and learning new things everyday.
 - 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on my "ToDo" productivity website.
 - 📫 How to reach me: ronaldchen4236@gmail.com

 <!---